An Automated Probabilistic Asteroid Prediscovery Pipeline: Results

 \subsection{Prediscovery of 2021 DG1}

-The potentially hazardous asteroid (PHA) 2021~DG1 was discovered by Pan-STARRS in Feburary 2021.
-Its absolute magnitude is $H=22$, and it has a semi-major axis of $a=1.65~\mathrm{au}$ and an Earth MOID of 0.0026~au.
+The potentially hazardous asteroid (PHA) 2021~DG1 was discovered by Pan-STARRS in February 2021.
+Its absolute magnitude is $H=22$, and it has a semimajor axis of $a=1.65~\mathrm{au}$ and an Earth MOID of 0.0026~au.
 With an observational arc length of just 42~days, the object is attributed an uncertainty parameter $\mathrm{U}=6$ by the MPC.
-Its light curve, shown in Fig.~\ref{fig:dg1_lightcurve}, indicates that numerous ZTF images could extend the observation arc by $\sim$2.5 years.
+Its light curve, shown in Figure~\ref{fig:dg1_lightcurve}, indicates that numerous ZTF images could extend the observation arc by $\sim$2.5~yr.
 The asteroid has close approaches with Earth three times in the next century, including in 2107 when NEODyS\footnote{\url{https://newton.spacedys.com/index.php}} reports a minimum close approach distance $< 0.001\,\mathrm{au}$.

 Our prediscovery pipeline identified 879 candidate images and 18{,}394 total sources in the resulting search regions, which cover $11.7\,\deg^2$ of total sky area at ZTF epochs.
 Each source results in a trial orbit after appending its astrometric position to the MPC data and refitting.
-Standardized log-likelihood ratios are calculated and the results are shown in Fig.~\ref{fig:dg1_hist}.
+Standardized log-likelihood ratios are calculated and the results are shown in Figure~\ref{fig:dg1_hist}.
 Orbits with a large positive standardized log-likelihood ratio are confirmed to comprise orbits originating from true detections of 2021~DG1, as seen by examining individual images as in Figure \ref{fig:ztfimage}.
-The 20 candidate sources with log-likelihood significance above $10\sigma$ correspond to orbits that intersect each other (see Sec.~\ref{sec:selfconsistency}).
+The 20 candidate sources with log-likelihood significance above $10\sigma$ correspond to orbits that intersect each other (see Section~\ref{sec:selfconsistency}).
 For the highest log-likelihood ratio orbit, there are 19 images with a detection within 1'' of the predicted location.

-In Figure \ref{fig:sky_error}, we show the practical effect of extending 2021~DG1's arc from a few weeks to $\sim$2.5 years.
+In Figure \ref{fig:sky_error}, we show the practical effect of extending 2021~DG1's arc from a few weeks to $\sim$2.5~yr.
 2021~DG1 will remain difficult to observe until 2035, which is the next time it becomes brighter than V$=23$.
 We propagated samples from the orbit covariance of fits to the MPC data alone and from a fit to the combined MPC and ZTF data to 2025-07-31.
 The sky-plane error is smaller by orders of magnitude and can be easily followed up 10~years from now without requiring a search.